dtao/aiadventures/summaries/2023-04-29-basic-ai-drives/basic-ai-drives.md

 optimize for short-term survival while holding out hope that new opportunities will present themselves, e.g. someone might show up to rescue them, or their aggressor might trip and drop their weapon.

+My point is we already have evidence of intelligent systems that theoretically _should_ exhibit self-preservation at all times, but actually don't.

 Regarding efficient use of resources: